- Entertainment and Media»

 An introduction to the great album The Mind's I

 Swedish melodic death metal band Dark Tranquillity has a habit of releasing excellent albums throughout their career.
 Their 3rd studio album The Mind’s I is no exception to this.
 It was released in 1997 by Osmose Productions.
 It is the only album in the band’s history in which drummer Anders Jivarp does not receive any credits for the songwriting.
 The album has several short songs but the quality is still very high.
 On the vocals is the reliable Mikael Stanne.
 Joining him are guitarists Niklas Sundin and Fredrik Johansson.
 Sundin is also a famous graphic artist.
 I really feel that Dark Tranquillity are an influential band in the genre of melodic death metal because they influenced other bands especially the great band Buried Dreams from Mexico.
 It would have been very hard for the band to do as great as they did for their 1995 album The Gallery.
-But with the quality of the music of this album, they come pretty close.
+But with the quality of the music of this album, they come pretty close, so close that The Mind's I may be better than The Gallery.
+It is a tough choice to make because every single Dark Tranquillity album is solid.

 Track listing for The Mind's I